tashay/PUI2016_tg1478/HW2_tg1478/README.md

 # Assignment 3: Read CSV files with Pandas

-In this assignment I created a Jupyter Notebook that contain code for reading a csv file with pandas.
+In this assignment I created a Jupyter Notebook that contains code for reading a csv file with pandas.

 - I used pandas to read in a CSV file from the NYU CUSP Data Facility
 - I have displayed the top few rows of the data file in my notebook.
 The table is rendered.
 - I removed all but 2 numerical values columns using the drop method of the pandas dataframe.
 - I have displayed the reducted dataframe.
 The table is rendered.
-- I plotted the two numerical values columns against one another in a scatter plotusing the datafraome plot method.
+- I plotted the two numerical values columns against one another in a scatter plot using the dataframe plot method.
 The plot is rendered.